euroscipy/www.euroscipy.org/content/pages/2019/sponsors_info.md

     </tr>
 </table>

-**Do you have an innovative sponsorship idea?** We are open to custom sponsorship proposals
+**Do you have an innovative sponsorship idea?** We are open to custom sponsorship proposals.

 #### Sponsorhip committee members

 - Alexandre Savio
 - Oswald Yinyeh

-[Sign up](https://forms.gle/1FHPEqybSgJjakbp8) or contact us at <a href=mailto:sponsoring@euroscipy.org>sponsoring@euroscipy.org</a>. if you want your company to become a sponsor.
+If you want your company to become a sponsor, [sign up](https://forms.gle/1FHPEqybSgJjakbp8) or contact us at <a href=mailto:sponsoring@euroscipy.org>sponsoring@euroscipy.org</a>.